rideau-info.com

 Camping - for those in boats without overnight facilities, tenting is available at local campgrounds (including 2 Provincial Parks) or at most of lockstations.

 What to do - I actually get asked this question more that I think I should.
 It's probably because anytime I go out on the Rideau I'm always busy taking in the lovely scenery, exploring the rich history of the waterway, photographing local wildlife, stopping for a swim, enjoying a picnic or just generally having a great time relaxing on the open water.
 If you can do it in a boat (relax, sightsee, swim, ski, tube, fish, sunbathe, plane, putter, etc.) - you can do it on the Rideau.
 Those not completely into boats will appreciate being dropped off in places such as Newboro, Portland, Westport or Merrickville for a bit of shopping.
-Those into adventure hiking, might want to take a hike in Smiths Falls to the Hershey's Chocolate Factory.
 For more ideas have a look at the attractions page.

 For more information about taking a trip to the Rideau have a look at the Rideau FAQ (Frequently Asked Questions).